jeremielumandong/nba-result/README.md

-# NBA Game Results Tracker
+# NBA Game Result Tracker

-A Go console application that fetches current NBA game results for any given day and exports them to both JSON and Excel formats.
+A console application that fetches current NBA game results and exports them to both JSON and Excel formats.

 ## Features

-- Fetch NBA game results for any date
+- Fetches real-time NBA game data from the official NBA API
-- Export results to JSON format with metadata
+- Outputs results as formatted JSON to console
-- Generate formatted Excel reports with styling
-- Support for live games, scheduled games, and final results
-- Command-line interface with flexible options
+- Exports game data to Excel spreadsheet
-- Comprehensive error handling and logging
+- Handles both completed and in-progress games
+- Includes team information, scores, and game status

 ## Installation